Team Panasonic: Lex Gillette

 “I’m thankful for being blind because it’s taught me that, when we have a vision, we create the world we want to see.” – Lex Gillette

 For Lex, a life-long athlete, taking on the long jump in high school set him free from the limiting doubts and expectations from those around him.
 There may have been those who thought, “This isn’t what blind people do.”
 But Lex doesn’t take on any new endeavor by asking what can’t be done; he sets his mind only on what’s possible.
-To date, it’s his achievements that define his potential: a four-time Paralympic silver medalist, plus a World Championship in the long jump.
+To date, it’s his achievements that define his potential: a five-time Paralympic silver medalist, plus a World Championship in the long jump.

 A champion's focus

 Lex’s current achievements are just markers of where he’s been, not where the journey ends.
 “The enemy of our next achievement is the view of our past success,” Gillette says.
 “I’m always looking for ways to be better.”
-Of course he’s proud to be world champion, but now he’s working toward becoming a Paralympic gold medalist.

-And what happens after the Paralympic Games?
-He’ll likely set his determination on an ever higher goal, whether that’s in the realm of sport or somewhere else.
 Lex credits his continued success on his ability to adapt, a skill he developed after he lost his sight.
 He knows that life is a set of challenges that can come at you quickly.
 The quicker you find your footing, the more you can achieve.

 A champion for equality